-If you have these symptoms, you should see a dentist as soon as possible.
-If caught early, most cavities can be fixed easily and with little discomfort; if left to rot, they can cause serious health issues and require surgery to fix.
+If you have these symptoms, you should see a dentist immediately.
+If caught early, most cavities can be fixed quickly and with little discomfort; if left to rot, they can cause serious health issues and require surgery.

 What Causes Cavities?

-Everyone knows that poor oral hygiene and a diet that is high in sugars can cause cavities, but how does this actually happen?
+Everyone knows poor oral hygiene and a high-sugar diet can cause cavities, but how does this happen?
 Well, cavities occur when a chemical process called demineralization weakens the tooth enamel.
-As the name suggests, this is when the enamel loses its minerals into the environment, thus causing it to weaken.
+As the name suggests, this is when the enamel loses its minerals in the environment, thus causing it to weaken.

 Demineralization is caused when the tooth is exposed to an acid environment – no, this doesn’t mean you can’t enjoy your favourite citrus fruits – “acid” here refers to a pH of 5.5 or lower.
-And where to these acids come from?
+And where do these acids come from?
 You’d be surprised.
-They don’t come from your food directly, but rather the bacteria that live in your mouth.
+They don’t come directly from your food but from the bacteria in your mouth.

 Bacterial Build Up

-The idea that there are cavity causing bacteria in your mouth is….less than appealing.
-But there are actually millions of resident bacteria that live naturally in your body.
-This is bacteria that are supposed to be there because they keep you healthy.
+The idea that there are cavity-causing bacteria in your mouth could be more appealing.
+But there are millions of resident bacteria that live naturally in your body.
+These bacteria are supposed to be there because they keep you healthy.
 The same thing goes for your mouth.

-The catch is, that the bacteria in your mouth that are helpful in small numbers can also cause damage if the populations grows too large.
+The catch is that the bacteria in your mouth that are helpful in small numbers can also cause damage if the population grows too large.
 They live off of the sugars from the foods you eat, and they secrete acids as they grow – the acids that cause demineralization.
-That is why eating a lot of sugary goods can contribute to the formation of cavities.
+That is why eating a lot of sugary goods can contribute to forming cavities.

-Brushing and flossing regularly both removes lingering sugars and helps keep bacterial populations in check.
+Regular brushing and flossing remove lingering sugars and help keep bacterial populations in check.

 Where Does Plaque Come In?

-Well, plaque is actually an accumulation of bacteria, sugars, and the damaging acids.
+Plaque is an accumulation of bacteria, sugars, and damaging acids.
 It contains everything the bacteria need to flourish – and keeps them right up against the surface of your teeth.

 You remove some of this plaque when you brush, floss, and rinse, but you can’t remove it all.
-The plaque that you can’t reach will harden over time, which makes it better at protecting the bacteria and more difficult to remove.
-Most dentists recommend coming in to have this cleaned every six months, or at least once a year.
+The plaque you catch will harden over time, making protecting the bacteria more challenging to remove.
+Most dentists recommend coming in to have this cleaned every six months or at least once a year.

 Science Meets Cavity Prevention

-We’ve learned about how cavities form and what causes them, so now its time to talk about how to prevent them from happening in the first place.
-You have probably heard you dentist tell you the importance of regular oral hygiene, but here is what it does and why it is important:
+We’ve learned about how cavities form and what causes them, so now it’s time to talk about how to prevent them from happening in the first place.
+You have probably heard your dentist tell you the importance of regular oral hygiene, but here is what it does and why it is crucial:

--Brushing: you should brush your teeth twice a day at a minimum, but you can certainly do it more than that.
-If cavities are a big worry for you – or if you currently have some – you might want to consider brushing after each meal.
+-Brushing: you should brush your teeth twice a day at a minimum, but you can certainly do more than that.
+If cavities are a big worry for you – or if you currently have some – you might consider brushing after each meal.

-Also don’t just brush your teeth.
+Also, don’t just brush your teeth.
 You should also brush your tongue, gums, and cheeks.
-There are plenty of bacteria lurking in those places as well, but have care when brushing your gums – you don’t want to cause bleeding.
+Plenty of bacteria lurking in those places, but care when brushing your gums – you don’t want to cause bleeding.

--Flossing: Dentists often harp on flossing, but few of us actually do it as regularly as we should, to our detriment.
+-Flossing: Dentists often harp on flossing, but only some of us do it as regularly as we should, to our detriment.
 Tiny food particles can get stuck between your teeth while you eat, allowing bacteria to build up and form hard plaque.

-Flossing removes food and plaque, which can cut down on cavity formation in the hard to reach places in between your teeth.
+Flossing removes food and plaque, which can cut down on cavity formation in the hard-to-reach places between your teeth.

 -Rinsing: The last key component of proper oral hygiene is rinsing with a fluoride mouthwash.
-You’ll want to swirl a mouthful around for at least a minute, which will knock out any acids and bacteria that are left after your brushing and flossing.
+You’ll want to swirl a mouthful for at least a minute, knocking out any acids and bacteria left after brushing and flossing.

-It is important that you don’t use just any old mouthwash.
-If it doesn’t have fluoride, you don’t want to use fluoride only if it has fluoride.
+You mustn’t use just any old mouthwash.
+You want to use fluoride only if it has fluoride.
 Fluoride is one of the most effective ways to protect your teeth from demineralization and decay.
-It kills bacteria, prevents cavities and oral diseases, and it also helps freshen your breath.
+It kills bacteria, prevents cavities and oral diseases, and helps freshen your breath.
 Contact our NW Calgary dental clinic today.